-  AMY GOODMAN: We turn to Jena, Louisiana, where thousands of people are expected to gather Thursday to protest the charges against six African American high school students.
-Last week, the Louisiana Third Circuit Court of Appeals threw out the conviction of seventeen-year-old Mychal Bell.
+AMY GOODMAN: We turn to Jena, Louisiana, where thousands of people are expected to gather Thursday to protest the charges against six African-American high school students.
+Last week, the Louisiana 3rd Circuit Court of Appeals threw out the conviction of 17-year-old Mychal Bell.
 The court ruled he should not have been tried as an adult.
 Bell was supposed to have been sentenced for attempted second-degree battery this Thursday.

 Mychal Bell and five other students were arrested for beating a white student during a schoolyard fight last December.
 The fight occurred after white students hung three nooses on a tree in the schoolyard.
 Bell has been jailed since January, unable to meet his $90,000 bond.
 As of this morning, he remains in prison, waiting for his new bond to be posted.

 The Associated Press is reporting that District Attorney Reed Walters plans to appeal Bell’s overturned conviction at the Louisiana Supreme Court.

 Lewis Scott is the lead attorney for Mychal Bell.
 He joins us on the phone right now from Monroe, Louisiana.
 Welcome to Democracy Now!

 LEWIS SCOTT: Good morning.
 How are you doing?

 AMY GOODMAN: It’s good to have you with us.
 Can you tell us the status?
 What happened with Mychal Bell’s conviction?